FIT Player Eligibility Policy

 - An individual may appeal the decision of the Secretary General to the Federation Board in accordance with the Federation Judiciary Policy.
 The Board may appoint a Federation Appeals Panel to determine the appeal on its behalf.
 Any such appeal must be lodged with the Secretary General within 7 days of notification of the decision.

-- Solely where a decision is made by FIT in accordance with clause 5.2.2, the details of such decision shall be published by FIT into the public domain to ensure the transparency of decision making is maintained.
+- Solely where a decision is made by the Federation in accordance with clause 5.2.3, the details of such decision shall be published by the Federation into the public domain to ensure the transparency of decision making is maintained.

 Sanctions for Policy Breaches

-- Should a Member country be alleged to have allowed an ineligible individual to represent that
+- Should a Member be alleged to have allowed an ineligible individual to represent that Member and

-Member country and participate in any match during any Federation Event and eligibility is not
+participate in any match during any Federation Event and eligibility is not proven by the

 - Deduction of competition points; and / or